 In addition to quarterly meetings for consideration of financial results, special meetings of the Audit Committee are convened.
-In these meetings, the Audit Committee reviews various businesses/functions, business risk assessment, controls, critical IT applications with implications of security and internal audit and control assurance reports of all the major divisions of the Company.
+In these meetings, the Audit Committee reviews various businesses/functions, business risk assessment, controls, critical IT applications with

 The meetings of Audit Committee are also attended by the Chief Financial Officer, Statutory Auditors, Group Controller and Internal Auditor as special invitees.
 The Company Secretary acts as the Secretary to the Committee.
 The minutes of each Audit Committee meeting are placed in the next meeting of the Board.
 The Audit Committee also meets the Internal and Statutory Auditors separately, without the presence of Management representatives.